ChaoticBuilder/Ultrabell/README.md

 This hack is one of many others that aim to recreate a beta build of the game, taking place in-between the demos shown off at Shoshinkai, (later known as Space World) and E3 1996.
 (Dec '95 - Jan '96)

-I've made several changes that recreate beta mechanics / content, fix (a few) bugs, add in my own custom content including (a) brand new level(s), and other various things!
+I'm aiming to faithfully recreate beta mechanics / content, fix (a few) bugs, and even add in my own custom content including (a) brand new level(s) and other various things!

 CREDITS:
-spongelover6996/Tophatman for the Time Attack idea
+spongelover6996/Tophatman: The Time Attack idea

-xbciom for level ideas and music (yet to be added)
+xbciom: Future level ideas and music (not added yet sadge)

 supermariofurry/SMF128: for just existing tbh bro's based asf